 Inpatient Neuropsychological Assessment

-- Refine inpatient consultation skills in the context of a TBI treatment team
+- Acquire inpatient consultation skills in the context of a brain injury treatment team

 - Acquire advanced knowledge in the evaluation and management of mild traumatic brain injury in the military environment